 August – Labor Day Weekend: Bob Caricato, email or call (707) 829-8927

 Calendar Instructions for Volunteers:

-- Check the calendar for your scheduled shifts.
+- Check the calendar for your scheduled shifts in Better Impact.

 - If you need to cancel a shift please call another volunteer to cover your shift AND let the Monthly Volunteer Coordinator know.